Auschwitz's last survivors urge a troubled Europe not to forget

 "It would be hard to imagine, in this situation, hosting Russia's president.
 Albeit informally, Russia is taking part in this (Ukraine) conflict," Polish Justice Minister Cezary Grabarcyk told Polish ZET radio.

-NATO says Russia has sent men and armor to aid the separatists.
+NATO says Russia has sent men and armour to aid the separatists.
 Putin denies this, but risks new sanctions when European Union foreign ministers meet on Thursday.

 Among those who made the return trip to Auschwitz for the first time on Tuesday was 84-year-old Susan Pollack, who made Britain her home after the war having lost her mother to the camp's gas chambers.